wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

     * The Wallarm node and Wallarm Cloud synchronization will be stopped.
     * The Wallarm node will operate locally but will not get any updates from the Wallarm Cloud as well as will not upload data to the Cloud.

-    When a paid Wallarm subscription is activated, access to the client account is restored for all users.
+    When a paid subscription to Wallarm is activated, access to the client account is restored for all users.

 Information about the trial period is displayed in Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md).